Getting Started with Custom Framing

 There are two different ways to mount art work, museum mounting and dry mounting.
 For small works with only sentimental value, I'll often just pop the art in a frame and forget about it.
 But when the art increases in size or value, it's best to mount the art.

 1. Museum mountings is archival and reversible.
 It can be achieved with acid-free and archival materials.
 Museum mounts include simple photo or mounting corners or more complex methods like hinge mounting with archival tapes or tissues.
 Which one you use will depend on the size and value of the work.
 A small limited edition valuable photo, might be fine with photo corners to hold it in place, a historic document of significant value should be hinge mounted.
 Either way, these will likely ripple and possibly curl over time, especially if you are using glass and it is not pressed against the glass (see above info on glazing).
 In some cases, that is an OK and desired effect.
 Rippling is a result of temperature and humidity changes.
+If the art is in a temperature controlled environment, it will minimize rippling.
+If it is in a seasonal condo and the heat or AC is turned up or down when no one is using that space, you will see more rippling.

 2. Dry mounting can be archival and usually non-reversible.
 Dry mounting is a method of setting the image on a hard backing through the use of a heat-sensitive adhesive material.
 For it to be archival, the barrier against the art needs to be acid free and archival.
 There are several materials and methods used in dry mounting and each framer will offer different solutions.
 The brand Mountcor offers an acid-free heat activated white foam board that I think works great.
 As a non-reversible method, you will not be able to remove the art from the surface it has been adhered to, but that does not mean that you can not change the frame, mat or glazing if you want a new look years later.
 Another reason to dry mount a piece is if your artwork has been stored in a tube for an extended time.
 Dry mounting will smooth out the curl in your artwork.
 The advantage to dry mounting is that you will not see any curling or rippling, even if the art is not pressed against the glazing.